delta-exchange/just-the-docs/docs/trading-guide/Liquidation.md

 nav_order: 5
 ---

-# Liquidtion
+# Liquidation

-1. TOC
-{:toc}

-Each position on Delta has an associated prices:
+Each position on Delta Exchange has two associated prices:

 -   Liquidation Price: At Liquidation Price, the difference of Position Margin minus Unrealized PnL of the position is equal to the Liquidation Margin.